dipaish/OS22/docs/dockerimages.md

     - Example: `docker system prune`

 ## Exercise
-1. **Task 1: Building and Pushing a Docker Image**
+1. ***Task 1: Building and Pushing a Docker Image***

    Write a Dockerfile to build a Docker image using Ubuntu.
 Include the MySQL database service in your image and push it to DockerHub.
-Tag the image as "username/ubuntu-git:1.1".
+Tag the image as "username/ubuntuMySQL:1.1".

 2. **Task 2: Running and Verifying the Image**